 1 box of 2” deck screws and 1 box of 4” deck screws.

-After we got the wood unloaded, my hubby and son cut the 2×4’s and 4×6 beams to size and beveled the ends of them at a 45 degree angel.
+After we unloaded the wood, we cut the 2×4’s and 4×6 beams to size and beveled the ends at a 45 degree angle.

-Before building the Arbor preparing the ground by digging the footing consisting of four 4 foot holes.
+Before building the Arbor, we prepared the ground by digging the footings.
+We dug 4 holes at the dept of 4 feet.
 To accomplish this we rented an Agar to dig the depth of the holes.

 After the footings were dug, we connected two 2×6’s to each of the 4×4’s then cemented them in place.

-Next we lifted the large 4×6 beams on center over the pair of 4×4 posts.
+Next, we lifted the large 4×6 beams on center over the pair of 4×4 posts.
 These beams sit on top of the 4×4 posts.
-You can screw them into place if you wish, we just decided to let gravity do the work for us.
+You can screw them into place if you wish, we decided to let gravity do the work for us.

-Nearing the end of our construction project we cut the remaining 2×4’s to form diamond supports connecting the 4×4 beams to one another.
-These braces add beauty and strength to the Pergola, they are screwed onto the post with pocket hole screws.
+Nearing the end of our construction project, we cut the remaining 2×4’s to form diamond supports connecting the 4×4 beams to one another.
+These braces add beauty and strength to the Pergola.
+They are attached to the main support beams with pocket hole screws.

 Finally, we added lattice boards to each side of the Arbor.
-This adds a touch of sophistication to the Arbor while at the same time giving the Grape plants something to grasp onto as they climb the posts to the canopy.
+This adds a touch of sophistication to the Arbor while giving the grape plants something to grasp onto as they climb to the canopy.